beemesh/beemesh.io/README.md

 ## Overview
 BeeMesh comes as a single binary for data centers, edge and mobile computing.
-Simply join and start deploy on your machines.
+Simply join and start deploy on your devices.

 ## Problem Statement
 Kubernetes aggregates infrastructure as a single uniform computer.
 Unity is achieved by a cluster algorithm.
 The continuous allocation of the workload is done according to this set of rules and repeated as needed.
-Such uniform computers aka clusters, usually follow the rules of perimeter security in the traditional data center.
+Such uniform computers aka clusters, usually follow the rules of perimeter security.

 Kubernetes follows a scale-out approach when it comes to increase the available resources for workloads.
 The infrastructure can also be requested larger eg. scaled-up for a more advantageous utilization rate.

-Kubernetes can be extended with network virtualization in different forms.
-Several clusters are disjoint and therefore require further extensions such as ISTIO and/or cluster federation.
+Kubernetes connectivity can be extended with basic network virtualization in different forms.
+Several clusters are disjoint and therefore require further extensions such as service meshes with replicated control planes or cluster federation as needed.
 Traditional services are excluded and must be considered separately.
+Despite the overall intention, this infrastructure-focused connectivity does not meet today's requirements for a fine-grained, resilient software design.

-The design decisions and ranking for a) clustering and b) connectivity, although individually exemplary and modularly implemented, lead to limitations in terms of scaling and connectivity in traditional datacenters.
+The design decisions and ranking for a) clustering and b) connectivity, although individually exemplary and modularly implemented, lead to limitations in terms of scaling and connectivity.

 ## Architecture
 ![BeeMesh Binary](assets/img/prototype.png)

 BeeMesh prioritises connectivity and dissolves clustering in its present form.
 Removing the infrastructure clustering eliminates the scaling limits.
-This favours the software life cycle, reduces the administrative efforts and today's service and data-centric security concepts.
+This favours life cycle, reduces the administrative efforts and today's service and data-centric security concepts.

 The underlyings naturally prefer participiants beeing alive for longer over newer entrants.
 Ranking the peer to peer mesh over clustering removes pile up complexity.
 BeeMesh is designed for massive scale-out and long-lasting processing and functions in mind.